haalven/basic-html-css/README.md

 - scripting is available via Javascript / Typescript
 - chatbots can easily help you with everything
 - operating systems can easily search the document’s content
-- there are dozens of tools to convert HTML to PDF
+- there are dozens of tools to convert HTML to PDF or to whatever…
 - publishing the document is just an upload

 ## what it is NOT: